 Wildcard

-Wildcard refers to a special character or a set of characters that can be used to substitute for any other character(s) in a search pattern.
-The use of wildcards in Axiom allows you to create more flexible queries and perform more powerful searches.
+Wildcard refers to a special character or a set of characters that can be used to substitute for any other character in a search pattern.
+Use wildcards to create more flexible queries and perform more powerful searches.

-Here's how you can use wildcards in project-keep
+Here’s how you can use wildcards in project-keep:

 ['sample-http-logs']